New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

-where $P>0$ and the functions $f_k(\cdot)$ are real-valued, increasing, and strictly concave.
+We consider a convex optimization problem of the following form: where $P>0$ and the functions $f_k(\cdot)$ are real-valued, increasing, and strictly concave.
 Further assume that $f'_k(\cdot)$'s are continuous, where $f'_k(\cdot)$ denotes the first order derivative of $f_k(\cdot)$.
 Many optimization problems in wireless communications have this format or contain this problem as an essential part, for example, the power allocation problem in MIMO capacity maximization.
 It is known that the optimal solution of (\ref{Opt_1}) has a water-filling structure.
-In what follows, we first explain the tranditional treatment of this problem, then our new viewpoint and algorithm are elaborated along with the comparison of the two examples.
+In what follows, we first explain the traditional treatment of this problem, then our new viewpoint and algorithm are elaborated along with the comparison of the two algorithms.